-Assets in a Lightbox can be published as an external HTML link that can be served to anyone.
+Assets in a Lightbox can be published, which gives you a link that you can send to an external recipient.
+You can also add an optional password for added privacy.
 This is a great way to share collections of assets with third-parties without the need for them to have a login.

 To get started, add some assets to a lightbox, open the lightbox and click on the 'Publish' link.